hyper-expanse/dotfiles/debian/personal-desktop.md

 A `~/.gnupg/gpg.conf` configuration file, used for configuring GnuPG clients, will be scaffolded by the _Personal Dotfiles_ section below.

-Lastly, install the following dependency for the `gpg` command line tool:
+Lastly, install the following dependency for the `gpg2` command line tool:

 ```bash
 sudo aptitude install dirmngr